 Medical schools value the breadth in educational programs offered by liberal arts colleges; coursework in the humanities and social sciences, as well as nonacademic factors, are important considerations for admission.
 Students should choose majors according to their academic interests, while including the following courses to fulfill the admission requirements of most medical schools:

 - General chemistry: Chemistry 101 and 102

 - Organic chemistry: Chemistry 201 and 202

 - General physics: Physics 101 and 102

 - One year of mathematics, including calculus (Mathematics 111)

-To prepare a competitive application portfolio, students considering professional school are strongly encouraged to consult with health professions advisers and the career services office early in their undergraduate careers.
-In addition to offering advising, the career services office maintains a library of resources essential to the medical school planning process, such as Medical School Admission Requirements and other resources for various health professions.
-The guide Preparation for Medical School at Reed is available online, and includes important timelines, health care internship information, insight into letters of evaluation, and useful web links.
-It is strongly recommended that students meet with a health professions adviser early in their time at Reed to start an advising relationship, and to take advantage of additional resources by attending informational seminars.
-Assistance is available for interviews.
-Students who plan to apply to professional school after graduating should also discuss their plans with a health professions adviser in order to maximize the benefit of their time prior to embarking on the application process, as well as attending informational seminars and participating in mock interviews with advisers.
+To prepare a competitive application portfolio, students considering professional school are strongly encouraged to consult with health professions advisers and the Center for Life Beyond Reed early in their undergraduate careers.
+In addition to offering advising, the center maintains a library of resources essential to the medical school planning process.
+The online guide, Preparation for Medical School at Reed, includes important timelines, health care internship information, insight into letters of evaluation, and useful web links.
+It is recommended that students meet with a health professions adviser early in their time at Reed to start an advising relationship and to maximize their time prior to embarking on the application process, as well as attending informational seminars and participating in mock interviews with advisers.